 Ella owns a newly constructed three-storey building with mixed residential and commercial use, which she acquired and is available for use on 1 April 2026.
-The ground floor is a surf wear store, the middle floor is a carpark, and the top floor is rented out as short-stay accommodation.
-The top floor is configured as a dwelling, the bottom floor is not.
+The ground floor is a surf wear store, the middle floor is a carpark, and the top floor is rented out as long-term accommodation.
+The top floor is configured as a residence so is a dwelling, the bottom floor is not.
 If the carpark in the building serviced the accommodation, it could be an appurtenance to a dwelling.
-In this scenario, the carpark is a separate unit and primarily serves the surf wear store, rather than being used by the short-stay accommodation, and is consequently not an appurtenance to a dwelling.
+In this scenario, the carpark is a separate unit and primarily serves the surf wear store, rather than being used by the accommodation, and is consequently not an appurtenance to a dwelling.